-In life, only royals would drink from the horn, but in Valhalla, only the bravest Viking warriors slain in battle drink!
-Mead is an ancient, honey-based, alcoholic beverage with many historical connections, the most notable connection being with the Norse (Vikings).
-By looking in the negative space between the two horns, a classic wine glass appears, connecting an ancient drink reserved for the best and its modern equivalent, Valholla Meade.
+Only royals would drink from the horn in life, but in Valhalla, only slain Viking warriors drink from the horn!
+Mead is an ancient, honey-based, alcoholic beverage with many historical connections, the most notable being with the Norse (Vikings).
+A classic wine glass appears by looking in the negative space between the two horns, connecting an ancient drink reserved for the best and its modern equivalent, Valholla Meade.
 Some might even see the horns as the bow of a longboat quickly approaching!

 CREATIVE CHALLENGE: How does a designer create a brand identity that communicates a unique and unfamiliar product while embracing its history?

 THE CLIENT: Valholla owner Hunter Gambill saw an opportunity to break into the wine and liquor industry with mead, an emerging and unique product.

 THE ASSIGNMENT: Create a brand identity for use in product packaging and marketing materials.